 This is despite the fact that a recent survey showed millennials to be unrealistically reliant on receiving an inheritance.

 You can’t always get what you want

 We can’t have it like it was in the past.
 You can’t expect to retire and have 30 years of State Pension and not pay for it somehow.
 You can’t access social care that costs £1,000 a week without someone, somewhere having to pay for it.

 Personally I’d rather them take my money from me when I’m dead rather than when I’m alive.

 A word on early retirees and the pension crisis

 I thought I’d finish by addressing the reason why those of us in the financial independence community still need to worry about the pension and ageing population crises.
 I imagine many/most of us think we are immune to the problems outlined above.

 A lot of people pursuing FI aren’t reliant on the State Pension.
 They don’t factor it in to their calculations.

-Some also aren’t reliant on a private pension (much or at all) as they don’t pay into one for fear of it being tinkered with and the date of access being pushed back.
+Some also aren’t reliant on a private pension (much or at all) as they don’t pay into one for fear of it being tinkered with.

 Paying into an ISA or taxable investment account may seem like it’s safe from political tampering but who knows?